You Can Play

-You Can Play is a social activism campaign dedicated to the eradication of homophobia in sports, centered on the slogan, "If you can play, you can play."
-The campaign was launched on March 4, 2012, by its three co-founders: Patrick Burke (a scout for the Philadelphia Flyers and son of Pittsburgh Penguins president of hockey operations Brian Burke), Brian Kitts, and Glenn Witman (both of GForce Sports).
-The campaign was precipitated by the death of Brendan Burke, son of Brian and brother of Patrick.
-You Can Play is an official partner of the National Hockey League.
-The former executive director of the organization is Wade Davis (currently Director of Professional Sports).
+You Can Play is a social activism campaign that aims to eliminate homophobia in sports, based on the slogan, "If you can play, you can play."
+The campaign was launched on March 4, 2012, by three co-founders: Patrick Burke (a scout for the Philadelphia Flyers and son of Brian Burke), Brian Kitts, and Glenn Witman (both affiliated with GForce Sports).
+The death of Brendan Burke, son of Brian and brother of Patrick, played a significant role in inspiring the campaign.
+Notably, "You Can Play" is an official partner of the National Hockey League, with Wade Davis serving as the former executive director of the organization.
+Presently, Wade Davis holds the position of Director of Professional Sports.